OOPS in C++

 }

-1. friend: It is used to declare a function or class as a friend of another class.
+: It is used to declare a function or class as a friend of another class.
 A friend function or class can access the private and protected members of the class.

 class Circle {